360 Camera Pipeline

 # 1.1 Basic Principles

-The primary principle for mapping is ensuring the camera's position and orientation during mapping align with the expected pose where users will be localized.
+The primary principle for mapping is to ensure that the camera's position and orientation during mapping align with the expected pose where users will be localized.
 Hence, we must first determine the anticipated user location and the camera's front facing directional orientation for proper localization.

 # 1.2 Route Planning (Urban Area)